The Vintage Film Camera Buying Guide

 Once you know which camera to get, you should find out how much it should cost.
 If it’s a popular camera, you can search for it on eBay to see what it goes for.
 Only consider listings by reputable sellers and disregard listings that charge much more or much less than the average; try not to include listings that you think won’t sell (i.e., 0 bids close to the end of an auction).

-Include working-condition and appearance in your research.
+Include working/condition status and appearance in your research.
 For example, if you’re wondering if a cared-for, mint-condition camera your friend is selling is worth the price, compare it against listings that show similar qualities.

 Include fees when comparing prices.
-For example, it’s always cheaper to ship something locally.
+For example, it’s usually cheaper to ship something locally.
 You’ll find a full list of possible fees to check against below.

-You may also see how much your item sells for at other places (local shops, Etsy, etc.)
+You may also see how much your item costs at other places (local shops, Etsy, etc.)

 Consider the service.